It’s beginning to look a lot like…Black Friday, Cyber Monday, and yes Christmas then the New Year!

 L.L.
 Bean took to Instagram with a photo contest.
 Who doesn’t love great dog photos during the holidays.
 The comments and emojis were rolling in fast.
 User-generated content and a contest all thrown into one.
 Great work!

-Whether you are a big brand, small brand, or riding solo in your business, you can take advantage of the holidays with some unique marketing for brand awareness, brand loyalty, and just some plain ole Holiday fun.
+Whether you are a big brand, small brand, or riding solo in your business, you can take advantage of the holidays with some unique holiday marketing ideas for brand awareness, brand loyalty, and just some plain ole Holiday fun.